-SCF's liquidity assessment reflects the bank's high reliance on intragroup funding, which amounted to €7.7 billion as of the end of December 2019 from €10.3 billion a year earlier.
-SCF's funding profile responds to the parent's funding plan, which has issued sizable volumes of debt to fulfill its total loss-absorbing capacity (TLAC) requirements.
+SCF's liquidity assessment reflects the bank's high reliance on intragroup funding, which amounted to €7.1 billion as of the end of June 2020.
+SCF's funding profile responds to the parent's funding plan, which has issued sizeable volumes of debt to fulfill its total loss-absorbing capacity (TLAC) requirements.
 As a result, SCF has reduced the volume of new debt issuance and has replaced part of its wholesale market funds by intragroup funding.

-The market funds-to-tangible banking asset ratio was close to 70% as of the end of December 2019 (based on SCF's audited individual financial statements), driving our caa1 Funding Structure score.
-SCF's liquid banking assets-to-tangible banking assets ratio was around 35% as of the end of December 2019, which results in the assigned a2 Liquid Resources score.
+SCF's market funds/tangible banking assets was close to 70% as of the end of December 2019 (based on its audited individual financial statements), driving our caa1 Funding Structure score.
+SCF's liquid banking assets/tangible banking assets was around 35% as of the end of December 2019, which results in the assigned a2 Liquid Resources score.